scantwell/aweber/README.md

 # aweber
-An django rest api for interview with Aweber.
+An django rest api for Aweber widgets

 ## Set up and installation